Perceived Social Influence on Vaccination Decisions: A COVID-19 Case Study: Introduction

 These considerations suggest that drivers of social distancing include two dynamic factors: observable risks and observable behaviors.
 In everyday life, we may expect more intimate social influence, such as advice from parents or other close family members, to be the strongest for vaccinations.
 Vaccination can be made more visible of course through public outreach, but its acceptance will vary based on group norms and potentially large differences in risk perception due to misinformation.
 Acceptance may also vary based on a range of cultural memory effects, such as the past misuse of vaccination on marginalized groups.
-In contrast, if genuine benefits of vaccination become more transparent to the public, individual cost-benefit decisions can support the behavior spreading through social influence \cite{Carrignon_etal_2022, Guiteras_etal_2015, Silk_etal_2021, Pritchard_etal_2022b, Banerjee_etal_2013}.
+In contrast, if genuine benefits of vaccination become more transparent to the public, individual cost-benefit decisions can support the behavior spreading through social influence \cite{Carrignon_etal_2022, Guiteras_etal_2015, Silk_etal_2021, Pritchard_etal_2022b, Banerjee_etal_2013, bentley2024cultural}.

-Here we examine one facet of this complex problem: the perceived social influence of others on vaccination decisions.
+Here we examine one under-researched facet of this complex problem: the perceived social influence of others on vaccination decisions.
 While prior work has shown that social influence matters in an array of health-related decisions, including social distancing and mask wearing during the COVID-19 pandemic \cite{tunccgencc2021social}, examining social influence on COVID-19 vaccine decisions has had comparably less study, particularly across strong and weak social ties.
 Hence, our work seeks to fill this gap and add robustness to the current findings in the literature.
 More broadly, further work in this area adds to our understanding of the interactions between socio-cultural dynamics and health-related decision making.

-Our four research questions are as follows: \begin{itemize} \item \textbf{RQ1:} Does the perception of social influence on vaccination decisions change across vaccinated and unvaccinated populations? \item \textbf{RQ2:} Does the perception of social agreement with vaccination decisions change across vaccinated and unvaccinated populations? \item \textbf{RQ3:} Does the perceived danger of COVID-19 to others change across vaccinated and unvaccinated populations? \item \textbf{RQ4:} If not by social influence, what other reasons do vaccinated and unvaccinated populations think influence their vaccination decision? \end{itemize}
+Our three research questions are as follows: \begin{itemize} \item \textbf{RQ1:} Does the perception of social influence on vaccination decisions change across vaccinated and unvaccinated populations? \item \textbf{RQ2:} Does the perception of social agreement with vaccination decisions change across vaccinated and unvaccinated populations? \item \textbf{RQ3:} Does the perceived danger of COVID-19 to others change across vaccinated and unvaccinated populations? \end{itemize}